A New Approach to Croquet Marketing

 People like us do things like this

 This is how humans make decisions.
-Not through rational analysis of features and benefits, but through identity.
+Through identity.

 "Am I the kind of person who plays croquet?"